liviucotfas/ieee-access-reverse-pyramid-3-groups/README.md

 Recordings of the simulations presented in
 ### **"Determining the Number of Passengers for Each of Three Reverse Pyramid Boarding Groups with COVID-19 Flying Restrictions"**
-submitted to the `IEEE Access` journal.
+submitted to the `Symmetry` journal.

 Please feel free to contact us at liviu.cotfas at ase .ro for further details.